tlefko/HP-Envy-13-Big-Sur/README.md

  - Congratulations, there really aren't any more steps that are required.
 Feel free to contact me with any questions.

 # Donations
-- Send me a coffee lefkotyler@gmail.com
+- Send me a coffee/beer lefkotyler@gmail.com